SeldonIO/seldon-core/doc/source/python/python_component.md

     def metrics(self) -> List[Dict]:
 ```

-This method should return a Dictionary of metrics as described [here](../analytics/custom_metrics.md).
+This method should return a Dictionary of metrics as described in the [custom metrics](../analytics/custom_metrics.md) docs.

 An illustrative example is shown below: